 Oh.
 Each user gets their own crontab, which generates a user-specific file in /var/spool/cron/crontabs - and the cronjob gets executed as that user.
 I feel like cron should have some log though right, I remember something like /var/log/cron.log right, I'm not insane.
 If echo (as peter) exited with a non-0 exit code, why didn't /var/log/cron.log get created?

 /var/log/cron is indeed the default cron log path... on CentOS.
 Which is incidentally where I've done most of my sysadmin tasks, just because that was what was used by the companies I'd worked at.
 But for personal tasks I choose Ubuntu, especially now that they have their Minimal image for container contexts.
-In Ubuntu, cronjob executions get logged to /var/log/syslog.
+In Ubuntu, cronjob executions get logged to /var/log/syslog by default.

 cat /var/log/syslog | grep -e "cron|CRON"